-The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the Loop Expansion Project (project) planned by Questar Overthrust Pipeline Company (Overthrust).
-The project consists of about 43 miles of 36-inch-diameter pipeline within Uinta and Sweetwater Counties, Wyoming.
-The EA will be used by the Commission in its decision-making process to determine whether the project is in the public convenience and necessity.
+The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the Jurisdictional Tap Line (JTL) 139 Delivery Project (Project) involving construction and operation of facilities by Questar Overthrust Pipeline Company (Questar) in Sweetwater County, Wyoming.
+The Commission will use this EA in its decision-making process to determine whether the Project is in the public convenience and necessity.

-This notice announces the opening of the scoping process used to gather input from the public and interested agencies on the project.
-Your input will help the Commission staff determine what issues need to be evaluated in the EA.
-Please note that the scoping period will close on May 11, 2009.
+This notice announces the opening of the scoping process the Commission will use to gather input from the public and interested agencies on the Project.
+Your input will help the Commission staff determine what issues they need to evaluate in the EA.
+Please note that the scoping period will close on July 7, 2014.

-This Notice of Intent (NOI) is being sent to affected landowners; Federal, State, and local government representatives and agencies; environmental and public interest groups; Native American Tribes; other interested parties; and local libraries and newspapers.
-We encourage government representatives to notify their constituents of this planned project and encourage them to comment on their areas of concern.
+This notice is being sent to the Commission's current environmental mailing list for this Project.
+State and local government representatives should notify their constituents of this proposed Project and encourage them to comment on their areas of concern.

-If you are a landowner receiving this notice, you may be contacted by a pipeline company representative about the acquisition of an easement to construct, operate, and maintain the planned facilities.
-The pipeline company would seek to negotiate a mutually acceptable agreement.
-However, if the project is approved by the Commission, that approval conveys with it the right of eminent domain.
-Therefore, if easement negotiations fail to produce an agreement, the pipeline company could initiate condemnation proceedings in accordance with state law.
+If you are a landowner receiving this notice, a pipeline company representative may contact you about the acquisition of an easement to construct, operate, and maintain the proposed facilities.
+The company would seek to negotiate a mutually acceptable agreement.
+However, if the Commission approves the Project, that approval conveys with it the right of eminent domain.
+Therefore, if easement negotiations fail to produce an agreement, the pipeline company could initiate condemnation proceedings where compensation would be determined in accordance with state law.

-A fact sheet prepared by the FERC, “An Interstate Natural Gas Facility on My Land?
-What Do I Need to Know?” is available for viewing on the FERC Web site (http://www.ferc.gov).
-This fact sheet addresses a number of typically-asked questions, including those focusing on the use of eminent domain and how to participate in the FERC's proceedings.
+Questar provided landowners with a fact sheet prepared by the FERC entitled “An Interstate Natural Gas Facility On My Land?
+What Do I Need To Know?”
+This fact sheet addresses a number of typically-asked questions, including the use of eminent domain and how to participate in the Commission's proceedings.
+It is also available for viewing on the FERC Web site (www.ferc.gov).

-A general location map of Overthrust's planned facilities is provided in appendix 1.
+The general location of the Project facilities is shown in appendix 1.

 Land Requirements for Construction

-Construction of Overthrust's planned facilities would disturb about 833 acres of land including aboveground facilities and the pipeline.
-Overthrust would utilize existing public roads to access the work areas.
-Following construction, about 262.3 acres would be maintained for permanent operation of the project's facilities while the remaining acreage would be restored and allowed to revert to former uses.
-About 90 percent (39.1 miles) of the planned pipeline would be collocated with existing pipeline, utility, or road ROWs.Start Printed Page 17850
+Construction of the proposed facilities would disturb about 30 acres of land for the aboveground facilities and the pipeline.
+Following construction, Questar would maintain about 23 acres for permanent operation of the Project's facilities; all remaining acreage affected by construction would be restored and revert to former uses.

 The EA Process